 If you have a sourdough starter and are looking for great recipes to use the sourdough discard, these Sourdough Discard Brownies should be on your list!
-These brownies are fudgy, not overly sweet, and you really taste the sourdough flavor come through.
+These brownies are on the fudgy side, not overly sweet, and you really taste the sourdough flavor come through.
 If you're looking for a delicious brownie with a more complex sourdough flavor, this one is for you!

-If you're looking for other sourdough discard recipes, check out these Sourdough Discard Crackers, Sourdough Discard Pizza Dough, and these Sourdough Discard Cinnamon Rolls.
+If you're looking for other sourdough discard recipes, check out these Sourdough Discard Cinnamon Rolls, this Sourdough Discard Strawberry Cake, and these Sourdough Discard Peanut Butter Blossoms.

 Ingredients

 As long as you have sourdough discard, you are well on your way!
-In general, brownies are a simple recipe, but the ingredients you use make a big difference.
-You'll need a few key ingredients to pull these Sourdough Discard Brownies together.
+In general, brownies are a simple recipe, but the quality of the ingredients you use makes a big difference.

 - Eggs: This recipe uses two eggs, which should be at room temperature when you beat them.
 Using room-temperature eggs (rather than right out of the fridge) helps the sugar dissolve more easily.